Splunk Cloud Platform

 You can configure an Edge Processor to send data to Splunk Enterprise or Splunk Cloud Platform using HEC.
 See Send data from Edge Processors to non-connected Splunk platform deployments using HEC.

-If the Edge Processor does not extract all the event fields that you want when ingesting HEC data, you can configure pipelines to extract specific fields.
-Additionally, if you are sending data from an Edge Processor to Splunk Enterprise or Splunk Cloud Platform, you can rely on the automatic field extractions performed by the Splunk platform deployment or configure custom field extractions in the Splunk platform deployment.
+If the Edge Processor does not extract the event fields or timestamps that you want when ingesting HEC data, you can configure pipelines to extract that information.
+Additionally, if you are sending data from an Edge Processor to Splunk Enterprise or Splunk Cloud Platform, you can rely on the automatic extractions performed by the Splunk platform deployment or configure custom extractions in the Splunk platform deployment.

 Get data from a forwarder into an Edge Processor Get syslog data into an Edge Processor